-Just 200km east of Puerto Rico you will find the British Virgin Islands - a beautiful archipelago of unique islands in the heart of the Carribean Sea.
-It feels like summer all year around her, the sun is always shining and the waters always warm.
+Just 130 miles east of Puerto Rico you will find the British Virgin Islands - a beautiful archipelago of unique islands in the heart of the Caribbean Sea.
+It feels like summer all year around her, the sun is always shining and the waters are always warm.

-Today a British overseas territory, these beautiful islands have been claimed throughout their history by the Dutch, the Danes, the French and the British.
-The capital is Road Town on the main island of Tortola , from where you can go sailing by chartering a catamaran in the BVI and set off on a unique sailing adventure.
-Also worth visiting is the Virgin Gorda island - home to the Baths which is a labyrinth of beachside boulders.
+Today a British overseas territory, these beautiful islands have been claimed throughout their history by the Dutch, the Danes, the French, and the British.
+The capital is Road Town on the main island of Tortola, from where you can go sailing by chartering a catamaran in the BVI and set off on a unique sailing adventure.
+Also worth visiting is the Virgin Gorda island - home to the Baths, a labyrinth of beachside boulders.

-We have plenty of catamarans available for rent in the British Virgin Islands: you can choose your favorite one depending on your wants and needs.
+We have plenty of catamarans available for rent in the British Virgin Islands: find and book your favorite type of boat depending on your wants and needs for your sailing vacation.

 These are our highly recommended ports and marinas to start your next sailing adventure:

-The 'must-visits' in the British Virgin Islands are its white sand beaches, The Baths and snorkelling on its incredible coral reefs.
+The 'must-visits' in the British Virgin Islands are its white sand beaches, The Baths, and snorkeling on its incredible coral reefs.
 The British Virgin Islands has countless white sand beaches that, along with the incredible weather, make the perfect place to sit back and soak in the sun.
-Notable beaches are White Bay, Savannah Bay and Cow Wreck Beach.
+Notable beaches are White Bay, Savannah Bay, and Cow Wreck Beach.